imyingchulo/gprs/README.md

 #### Result:

-This option will generate one files in clump folder:
+This option will generate one file in `clump` folder:

 - `*.clump`

 ### `gprs select-clump-snps`